EngSaleha/SDP/README.md

 2- To bring the final version admitted to gitHub:

-`git clone git@github.com:EngSaleha/SDP.git`
+  - For first time: `git clone git@github.com:EngSaleha/SDP.git`
+  - After building the file: `git pull`

-3- run the setup file: This will activate the virtual environment, ensure that all lib are installed, and build the work space
+3- run the setup file (inside SDP file): This will activate the virtual environment, ensure that all lib are installed, and build the work space

-`bash .new_setup.bash`
+`bash new_setup.bash`

 4- Use VS, go to source control section, there you can track the changes you made.